Priya200227/llm-learning-journey/05-LangChain/README.md

 In this section, I explored LangChain's core architecture, including document loaders, text splitters, vector stores, retrievers, tools, tool calling, agents, and the ReAct framework.

+When I first started learning LangChain, I thought it was another LLM.
+After working through examples, I realized it is a framework that connects different AI components into complete applications.

 ---

 # Why LangChain?